 Cooking with the Good Food Box

 The Cooking with the Good Food Box Manual (PDF) is designed for community agencies and volunteers who are helping people in the community build food skills by preparing and eating meals together.
-The ultimate goal of the manual is to help adults become more confident in the kitchen so they can cook healthy, affordable meals at home for their families and/or themselves.
+The ultimate goal of the manual is to help adults become more confident in the kitchen so they can cook affordable meals at home for their families and/or themselves.
 Check it out for great seasonal menu ideas to try at home.

 Gleaning